gotchoices/MyCHIPs/doc/learn-protocol.md

 Note that the [consensus algorithm](#chit-chain-consensus) has nothing to do with the validity of a chit.
 If a chit is signed by the party pledging value (debtor), it is a valid chit.
 However, the parties do eventually need to agree about the *order* in which chits are entered into the tally.

-This is important from an implementation standpoint because the list of chits will be maintained as a [hash chain](https://en.wikipedia.org/wiki/Hash_chain).
-This *chit chain* can be thought of as a tiny blockchain, known only to the two entities who share the tally.
-When the data is kept this way, it is very easy for the two partners to verify that they have identical information, just by comparing the hash they hold for the last consensed chit on the chain.

 The third use case (Request Direct Invoice) is one step before this.
 For example, imagine a vendor has provided you services and you are ready to remit payment.